sdjaeb/music-recommendation-service/DEMO_CHECKLIST.md

 ## Part 4.5: Data Quality Gates

 *"A reliable platform needs to protect itself from bad data.
 We've integrated Great Expectations to act as a 'quality gate' between our Bronze and Silver layers.
-Let's look at the `silver_layer_processing` DAG run
+Let's look at the `silver_collaborative_filtering_processing` DAG run."*

+-   [ ] **Step 1: Inspect the Airflow Task Logs.**
+    -   **Action:** In the Airflow UI, navigate to the latest successful run of the `silver_collaborative_filtering_processing` DAG and view the logs for the `run_spark_job` task.
+    -   **Verification:** "Right after reading the bronze data, you can see new log output: 'Running data quality checks...' followed by 'Validation successful...'.
+This confirms our rules were executed.
+If the source data had been invalid—for example, containing null `user_id`s—this task would have failed, preventing corrupted data from reaching our Silver layer."

+---

 ## Part 5: Ad-Hoc Data Exploration with Jupyter